noclicknoscreen/EC-Inspiration/README.md

 # EC-Inspiration
-Whole tools about inspiation Installation
+Whole tools about inspiration Installation

+You can follow the wiki : https://github.com/noclicknoscreen/EC-Inspiration/wiki